Margot Friedländer: Return to Berlin

 In 2010, she decided to return to Berlin permanently, aged 88, and began to give frequent talks about her experiences of the Holocaust, particularly in German schools.
 She decided to make it her mission to tell young people about her experiences in Nazi Germany and explained, "My brother did not have a chance.
 But the young people today do".
 Her German citizenship was restored and she settled in the capital.

 On 5 November 2021, Friedländer celebrated her 100th birthday.
 German President Frank-Walter Steinmeier congratulated her and described her as a "tireless fighter against hate, exclusion and far-right extremism".

 On 27 January 2022, she attended a plenary session at the European Parliament in Brussels to mark Holocaust Memorial Day.
-The ceremony marked the 77th anniversary of the liberation of the Auschwitz concentration camp in Poland.
+The ceremony marked the 77th anniversary of the liberation of the Auschwitz German concentration camp in Poland.
 At the event she denounced COVID-19 protestors who had worn yellow stars that were similar to the Judenstern that Jews were forced to wear by the Nazis.

+Friedländer died in Berlin on 9 May 2025, at the age of 103, the same day she was expected to receive the Commander's Cross of the Order of Merit of the Federal Republic of Germany.